 Is Gua Sha most effective if received by a professional or is it still beneficial to practice it on oneself at home?

 Both!
-It’s easier for a professional to do the release work in the back of the head, neck and shoulders plus get a better feel where tension and fascia are restricted.
-Doing a home care routine will help support the professional treatment and boost results.
+It’s easier for a professional to do the release work in the back of the head, neck, and shoulders plus get a better feel where tension and fascia are restricted.
+Doing a home care routine will help support professional treatment and boost results.

 Shop All